FIELD SECURITIES INC. BUSINESS CONTINUITY PLAN (BCP) Emergency Contact Persons

 Business Description Our firm conducts business in equity, fixed income, and derivative securities.
 Our firm is an introducing firm and does not perform any type of clearing function for itself or others.
 Furthermore, we do not hold customer funds or securities.
 We accept and enter orders.
 All transactions are sent to our clearing firm, which (executes our orders) compares them, allocates them, clears and settles them.
 Our clearing firm also maintains our customers’ accounts, can grant customers access to them, and delivers funds and securities.
 Our firm services only retail customers.
 We do not engage in any private placements.
 Our clearing firm is: Axos Clearing 1200 Landmark Center, Suite 800 Omaha, NE 68102-1916 (800) 811-3487 www.axosclearing.com Our clearing firm has also given us the following alternative contact in the event it cannot be reached: Client Services: (866) 774-0218 Execution Services: (800) 776-5778

-Office Location Our Firm has a branch office located at 33-70 Prince Street, Suite 805, Flushing, NY 11354.
-Its main telephone is 718-321-3080.
+Office Location Our Firm has a branch office located at 33-70 Prince Street, Suite 805, Flushing, NY 11354, its main telephone is 718-321-3080 and 5260 Merrick Road Massapequa, NY 11758, its main telephone number is 516-798-1100.
 Our employees may travel to that office by means of foot, car, subway, train, and bus.
 We engage in order taking and entry at this location.
 Alternative Physical Location(s) of Employees In the event of an SBD, we will move our staff from affected offices to the closest of our unaffected office locations.
 If none of our other office locations is available to receive those staff, we will move them to 2224 West 6 Street , Brooklyn, NY 11223.

 Customers’ Access to Funds and Securities Our firm does not maintain custody of customers’ funds or securities, which are maintained at our clearing firm, Axos Clearing.
 In the event of an internal or external SBD, if telephone service is available, our registered persons will take customer orders or instructions and contact our clearing firm on their behalf.
 The firm will make this information available to customers through its disclosure policy.
 If SIPC determines that we are unable to meet our obligations to our customers or if our liabilities exceed our assets in violation of Securities Exchange Act Rule 15c3-1, SIPC may seek to appoint a trustee to disburse our assets to customers.
 We will assist SIPC and the trustee by providing our books and records identifying customer’s accounts subject to SIPC regulation.